zocker-160/ifm/doc/solving.rst

 doors by artificially changing the *length* of the connection between levels, by using the :keyword:`length` attribute of links and joins::

-    room "Level A" tag LA ...;
+    room "Level A" tag LA;

     room "Level B" tag LB dir e length 50;